 Under the relevant rules, we were required to identify the median employee by use of a "consistently applied compensation measure," or CACM.
 We chose a CACM that closely approximates the annual total direct compensation of our employees.
 Specifically, we identified the median employee by determining each employee's base salary and bonus, if any, paid during fiscal 2021.
 The base salary for new employees hired after October 1, 2020 was annualized to September 30, 2021.
 We did not perform adjustments to the compensation paid to part-time employees to calculate what they would have been paid on a full-time basis.
-After the median employee was identified, we calculated the annual total compensation for the employee using the same methodology we use for our CEO in the 2021 Summary Compensation Table in this Proxy Statement.
+After the median employee was identified, we calculated the annual total compensation Table in this Proxy Statement.